HTTP-RPC/Kilo/README.md

     @Template("statistics.html")
     public Map<String, Object> getStatistics(List<Double> values) { ... }

-With the annotation applied, a GET for the following URL would invoke the `getStatistics()` method and apply the template to the results:
+With the annotation applied, a GET for this URL would invoke the `getStatistics()` method and apply the template to the results:

     /math/statistics.html?values=1&values=3&values=5